filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 Apart from the _BaseFee_, every message in the message pool has the following gas-related fields:

 - **_GasLimit_**: it is measured in gas units.
 It a hard limit on the amount of gas that a message's execution can consume.
 A message consumes gas for every fundamental operation it takes (see [prices](https://github.com/filecoin-project/lotus/blob/d678fe4bfa5b4c70bcebd46cdc38aafc452b42d1/chain/vm/gas.go#L87)).
-Messages can fail if they runs out of gas fails, at which point every modification to the state is reverted.
+Messages will fail if they runs out of gas fails, at which point every modification to the state is reverted.
 Whether the execution is successful or not, the miner is given a reward calculated as _GasLimit _ GasPremium\*.
 - **_GasPremium_**: it is measured in attoFIL/gas units.
 It indicates how much a miner earns as their reward for including a message.
 A message typically earns its miner _GasLimit \* GasPremium_ attoFIL.
 - **_GasFeeCap_**: it is measured attoFIL/gas units.
 Its purpose is to establish a hard limit on the amount of FIL a message can cost its sender.
 A sender is guaranteed that a message will never cost them more than _GasLimit \* GasFeeCap_, not including any value that the message includes for its recipient.
 The total fee (in attoFIL/gas) for a message is _GasPremium + BaseFee_.
 Given that _GasPremium_ is set by the sender, _GasFeeCap_ essentially serves as a safeguard against a high, unexpected _BaseFee_.

+If _BaseFee + GasPremium_ is greater than the message's _GasFeeCap_, the miner's reward becomes _GasLimit \* (GasFeeCap - BaseFee)_.
 Note that if a message's _GasFeeCap_ is lower than the _BaseFee_, then the remainder comes from the miner (as a penalty).
-If _BaseFee + GasPremium_ is less than the message's _GasFeeCap_, then the miner might not earn the entire _GasLimit \* GasPremium_ reward.

 ## Checking for pending messages in the local pool